eeditiones/workshop/README.md

 - [Introduction to TEI Publisher: how to make a scholarly edition in 60 minutes (EN)](2024-12_bern.md), _Digitale Edition im Dialog (2024)_, Bern, December 2024.

+- [Introduction to TEI Publisher](2025-04_tours.md), _20th Annual Conference of the European Society of Textual Scholarship_, Tours, April 2025.

 ## Helpful Literature and Websites